macbuse/WRITING/words.md

 to be believed, the gods had carved from granite or some such.
 They stood proud though troubled by the diverse ailments of middle age and boasted of their youth battling with their fists, pouring molten metal in the sweltering heat of the furnace halls and countless other wonders.
-They recounted their tales in gruff voices just as men born in the wild northern regions have since time immemorial.
-Their stories were short and brutal, often with a spikey moral in their tail.
+They recounted their tales in gruff, tar-stained voices just as men born in the wild northern regions have since time immemorial.
+Their stories were short and brutal, often with a spiky moral in their tail.
 As it unwound little thought was given to the elegance of the language before the jab of the punchline.
 It was a demonstration of a certain existence, an uncertain physical or intellectual superiority.
 I listened passively with a polite questioned prepared to confirm the narrator in his moment of triumph.

 But my father taught me words.
-His vocabulary was extensive if sometimes deployed somewhat pretentiously.
+His vocabulary was extensive if often deployed somewhat pretentiously.
 Many a time we mocked him for a flagrant over use of "apparently" but then again in the land of the monosyllabic uncle the little latin scholar is king.
 By day he composed letters in an grubby little office niched in a dilapidated lane, part of the decaying intestines of a city that still had pretensions to being one of the great cities of the empire.
 A priori it wasn't the work of a literary man but he took pride in his grand phrases.
 Frilly pieces of politeness expedited to some stiffish manager in the London office.
 In the evening he'd teach me his phrases and remind me how important it was to be correct, respectful.